Hanumanth77/ts-collections/README.md

 ## Description

 The collections are implements basic functionality such as "sort", "filter", "map", "decorate", etc.

+## Features

-Full compatibility with the Angular2 iterators, therefore you can use them inside the Angular2 templates.
+1. Full compatibility with the [Angular2](https://angular.io) iterators, therefore you can use them inside the Angular2 templates.
+2. Full compatibility with the [lodash](https://lodash.com).

 ## Installation